Water Meter Permits

 IMPORTANT: If the fields cannot be clicked on and edited, you are not viewing the form in the correct format.
 Beaumont requires it to be filled out in the correct format so we can continue to fill out the form.
 Do not fill out the form using a pen/pencil and submit it as a photo.
 Only typewritten electronic PDFs will be accepted

-1. For commercial, industrial, and multi-family installs: The Water Meter Request Permit must be completed and submitted to Beaumont Water and Wastewater, Public Works no later than thirty (30) business days prior to occupancy date; to allow for water meter delivery from supplier.
+1. For commercial, industrial, and multi-family installs: The Water Meter Request Permit must be completed and submitted to the Water and Wastewater department no later than 30 business days prior to occupancy date; to allow for water meter delivery from supplier.
 Reminder: A water meter must be installed before occupancy will be granted.

-2. For single-family residential, condominiums, and row/townhouse installs: The Water Meter Request Permit must be completed and submitted to Beaumont Operator, Operations no later than fifteen (15) business days before the expected occupancy date.
+2. For single-family residential, condominiums, and row/townhouse installs: The Water Meter Request Permit must be completed and submitted to the Water and Wastewater department no later than 15 business days before the expected occupancy date.
 A water meter must be installed before occupancy will be granted.

-3. Water Operators are available for water meter installations between 9 am – 3:30 pm Monday, Wednesday, & Friday.
+3. Water Operators are available for water meter installations between 9 am to 3:30 pm Monday, Wednesday & Friday.
 Please call 780-929-4306 to book a water meter installation.

-4. If a plumber has installed the water meter 1 1/2″ (40mm) or larger, an appointment needs to be set up with Beaumont Operations so the water meter and bypass can be secured and tested.
+4. If a plumber has installed the water meter 1 1/2″ (40mm) or larger, an appointment needs to be set up with the Water and Wastewater department so the water meter and bypass can be secured and tested.

-5. Beaumont Operator, Operations will need access to the building.
-If the building is locked please provide a builder’s key, lockbox code, and garage code or have an adult available to meet the Beaumont Operator at the site of the installation.
+5. Water Operators will need access to the building.
+If the building is locked please provide a builder’s key, lockbox code, and garage code or have an adult available to meet the Water Operator at the site of the installation.

-6. If any of the Beaumont requirements are not met, the Beaumont Operator will refuse to install the water meter.
-If this occurs the builder will need to make another appointment and expect a charge for each subsequent visit by a Beaumont Operator.
+6. If any of the requirements are not met, the Water Operator will refuse installation.
+If this occurs the builder will need to make another appointment and expect a charge for each subsequent visit.